inaimathi/cl-notebook/README.md

 ##### Features (not necessarily in priority order)
 ######## Back-end
-- Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
-Replace them with evaluation results once those are available.
-	- Suddenly more relevant because we definitely want incremental updates for proper `quicklisp` use
 - Let user configure where to check for a `quicklisp` folder (by default, check `~/quicklisp`, `~/.cl-notebook/quicklisp` and `quicklisp` in CWD)
-- Handle errors in the event of nonexistent packages (the error should be displayed on the front end, below the notebook info section)
 - Leave notebooks on disk; just figure out their names and load them on demand when opened.
 You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
 	- Eval all code and markup cells when opening a notebook
+- Use `make-broadcast-stream` and some buffering-foo to send partial `*standard-output*` results from evaluations as they arrive.
+Replace them with evaluation results once those are available.
+	- Suddenly more relevant because we definitely want incremental updates for proper `quicklisp` use
 - Put together better storage for charts
 	- Is this even possible?
 We could defer computation until display time, but some charts take longer to compute than I'd like.
 Storing the full HTML output is harder on disk use though.
 As in "noticeably"; the `BGG corpus charts` article weighs `80mb` on disk, and no other noebook has even cracked `2mb` yet.
 - Add cell dependencies (child cells get evaluated whenever the parent is evaluated)